Find

 The second argument (like) specifies the word to be searched.

-Output Value: {position}
+Output Value: {Status};{Position}

-True: If the word is found successfully.
+True: If the word is found in the string.

 False: If the word is not found in the string.